 - The new School Food Standards are mandatory in all maintained schools and new academies and free schools.
 Governors at these schools are responsible for ensuring these are being met.
 The FFL Served Here accreditation requires caterers to demonstrate compliance with those standards and verifies that caterers have these systems in place for meeting the standards.

-- Caterers who are accredited by FFL Served Here are subject to an annual inspection, including on site visit, so we – and you - can be sure that your school food meets our award quality standards.
+- Caterers who are accredited by FFL Served Here are subject to an annual inspection so we – and you - can be sure that your school food meets our award quality standards.

 - If your caterer holds the FFL Served Here award, you’ll automatically check off all the criteria in the food quality section of the same award level which means that you don’t need to gather evidence and documentation at school level.